 Video of the Day

 Before you decide whether to get a booster or not, you'll first need to take a look at booster eligibility requirements.
-Assuming you received your last Pfizer or Moderna vaccine more than five months ago, or two months with the Johnson & Johnson, you're now eligible for a booster.
+Assuming you received your last Pfizer or Moderna vaccine more than five months ago, or two months with the Johnson & Johnson, you're eligible for a first booster.
 If you haven't received both initial doses, you're eligible for the initial two shots.

-Omicron and Vaccines
+New Variants and and Vaccines

 How to Get Boosted